NFIBrokerage/slipstream/guides/implementation.md

 - the client process (modules with `use Slipstream`)
 - the connection process

 The connection process is spawned and killed upon `Slipstream.connect/2` and `Slipstream.disconnect/1`, respectively.
-It directly interfaces with `:gun` in active mode, meaning that messages from `:gun` connections and requests are forwarded to the mailbox of the connection process.
+It directly interfaces with the WebSocket connection via `Mint.WebSocket`.

 The client process is simply a GenServer that has `c:GenServer.handle_info/2` clauses injected to handle slipstream events.
 The entire purpose of the client